crate/crate-howtos/docs/deployment/cloud/index.rst

 =========================

-CrateDB provides packages and executables that will work on any operating systems capable of running Java.
+CrateDB provides packages and executables that will work on any operating system capable of running Java.

 .. rubric:: Table of contents